webappio/sanic/README.md

 # Sanic Omnitool

-Sanic is an all-in-one tool to build, test, and deploy software organized in a [Monorepo](https://en.wikipedia.org/wiki/Monorepo)
+Sanic is an all-in-one tool to develop, build, and deploy your Docker/Kubernetes projects.

 ## Why?